Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 - Simulation: Monte Carlo simulations are relatively simple to create and are incredibly useful for evaluating a very wide variety of topics.
 - Distribution fitting: Leveraging distributions is critical to simulation.
 Learn to think in distributions, not point estimates.
 Distributions are everywhere.
 - Queuing analysis: Queues exist everywhere from electrical circuits to concession stands.
 Analyzing a queuing system can give you insight into how to improve it.
-- Some basic project management tips: Project and change management skills are critical to operations work.
+- Some basic project management tips

 We also learned how to think about these problems.
-It is easy to be intellectually lazy and not take the time to truly evaluate these sorts of problems.
+It is easy to be intellectually lazy and not take the time to truly evaluate a problem.
 Operations is about critical thinking in terms of a system with many interrelated components.
 It is also a widely studied field, so if you can conceptualize a problem correctly, you should be able to find a way to analyze and improve it.